raspberrypilearning/rpi-camera-record-video/en/step_1.md

 camera.stop_recording()
 ```

-- By changing the time number of seconds within `camera.wait_recording()`, longer or shorter video clips can be played.
+- By changing the number of seconds within `camera.wait_recording()`, longer or shorter video clips can be played.